ry2223/BTBG_Academy/README.md

 Goals
 -----
-The first thing to do was to install Sylius and programatically add the functionality of choosing product's color in the admin panel to the base Sylius "Fashion Web Store".
+The first thing to do was to install Sylius and programatically add the functionality of choosing product's color in the admin panel of the base Sylius "Fashion Web Store".

 After selecting the color it was supposed to be displayed on the shop